cannotilever/Keyboard-Network-Monitor/README.md

 ## Compatability:

-So far, desktop.py has been tested on Ubuntu 20.04 LTS with a logitech G810 but should work on nearly all linux. server.py has been tested on Proxmox VE 6.1, Ubuntu server 20.04 LTS, and Fedora Server Edition 32 but should work on anything that can run python and pip3, although shutdown and reboot won't currently work on Windows hosts.
+So far, desktop.py has been tested on Ubuntu 20.04 LTS with a logitech G810 but should work on nearly all linux.
+Also, server.py has been tested on Proxmox VE 6.1, Ubuntu server 20.04 LTS, and Fedora Server Edition 32 but should work on anything that can run python and pip3, although shutdown and reboot won't currently work on Windows hosts.

 ## Next Steps: